twam/PartDB/README.md

 PartDB is a tool written in Python to maintain a small database in the style of a JSON file of your (electronic) parts.
 It is meant to be simple and not optimized for huge amounts of data.
-Requires Python 3.5 or newer.

 ## Usage